bcgov/platform-services-status/index.md

 message: "Intermittent issues reported and under investigation."
 bgcolour: "#ff9999"
 description: |
-    We are aware of the reported issues with the platform and are investigating.
-See #devops-sos for more details.
+    The OCP4 platform is currently experiencing issues.
+Existing / running applications appear to be unaffected however, new pods trying to start are unable to communicate with the k8s API and start.
+This issue also appears to be impacting PV/PVC provisioning.
+We have a Sev1 ticket open with the vender are are working to resolve the issue.
 status:
     ocp: "Intermittent"
     sso: "Operational"
     rc:  "Operational"
     mss: "Operational"
-    netapp: "Operational"
+    netapp: "Intermittent"
 ---
 <br />